0xAX/asm/content/asm_5.md

 %endmacro
 ```

-After we defined our macro we can use it in the code:
+After we defined our macro, we can use it in the code:

 ```assembly
 _start:
         prolog
 ```

-In the previous chapters we have used very often code that prints the data.
-To not write this code-snippet every time, like for example we did in the example of the [previous chapter](https://github.com/0xAX/asm/blob/master/content/asm_4.md) we can write a macro.
+In the previous chapters, we often used code that prints data.
+To not write this code snippet every time, like for example in the [previous chapter](https://github.com/0xAX/asm/blob/master/content/asm_4.md), we can write a macro.
 Let's take a look at it:

 ```assembly
 ;; Definition of the PRINT macro.